In This Guide:

 Grooming

 Because of their silky coats, whether long- or short-haired, Bengals do not need much extra in the way of coat care, other than routine daily brushing.
-They should have their nails clipped on a regular basis (once a month is generally adequate), and in a perfect world, should have their teeth brushed daily.
+Your Bengal cat's nails should be clipped regularly (once a month is usually sufficient), and ideally, you should brush your cat’s teeth daily.

 Nutrition

 A normal, healthy Bengal does not require anything extraordinary in the way of diet.
-As a rule of thumb, ensure you’re offering age-appropriate food to meet the nutritional requirements kittens, adult and senior cats need, and remember to always discuss their diet with your vet.
+As a rule of thumb, ensure you’re offering age-appropriate cat food to meet the nutritional requirements kittens, adult, and senior cats need, and remember to always discuss their diet with your vet.

 It’s worth noting though that many Bengals do require prescription diets when they are diagnosed with one of the intestinal disorders so commonly seen in this breed.